vryy/prisma/README.md

-A customized Kratos kernel which works with Python 2.
-The interface is maintained to be almost compatible with the HEAD.
+Customized Kratos kernel which works with Python 2 on Linux and Android.
+Maintained by Bui, Hoang-Giang Bui.